-- 4. Destination media: The destination screen is used to select the type of media that you want to back your data up to.
-This step's name will change to the media type selected, when you click next. - a.
-Select a device for your backup destination. - b.
-Select an encryption type if you want to encrypt your backup. - ZIP encryption is available for all destinations.
-It will encrypt and password protect your backup file using 256 bit AES encryption. - BitLocker encryption is available for External disk or RDX drive destinations.
-BitLocker will encrypt the destination media.
-To learn about BitLocker, see our BitLocker resource page.
+4. Destination media: The destination screen is used to select the type of media that you want to back your data up to.
+This step's name will change to the media type selected, when you click next.

+Select a device for your backup destination, and click Next.

+Select Enable ZIP encryption if you wish to encrypt and password protect your backup file.

-Figure 2: File Archiving backup - Destination media selection screen.
+Figure 1: File Archiving backup - Destination media selection screen.